 The Convergence of IT and AV: How HDMI over IP is Changing the Audio Visual Industry

 For years, the IT and AV industries have been relatively separate.
 IT companies set up their systems using ethernet cables, while AV professionals used HDMI cables to allow for the transfer of audio and video signals.
-All of that has changed, however, with the advent of HDMI over IP, as we now have the ability to effectively transfer audio and video signals over standard network infrastructure.
+All of that has changed, however, with the advent of HDMI over IP (also referred to as AV over IP), as we now have the ability to effectively transfer audio and video signals over standard network infrastructure.

 HDMI over IP has been around for some time, but only in recent years have professional AV companies in San Diego, Orange County, and Los Angeles County begun regularly replacing AV infrastructures with IP-based ones, and AV transmitters and receivers with encoders and decoders, blurring the lines between IT and AV professionals.